Can You Freeze Canned Bean Sprouts?

 Freezing helps prolong the quality, longevity, and safety of food.
 However, unopened cans of food aren’t suitable for the freezer, despite containing food.

-Freezing unopened cans of food increases the risk of the can bursting or the seal is damaged.
+Freezing unopened cans of food increases the risk of the can bursting or the seal being damaged.

 Upon freezing, water expands.
 Its volume increases by around 9 percent.
 The limited space of the can doesn’t combine well with this increase in volume and results in a major increase in pressure.
 This pressure may eventually cause the can to crack.